About The Ottawa Pastoral Care Training Program

 The Ottawa Pastoral Care Training Program is an inter-denominational program affiliated with The Christian Council of the Capital Area.

 An Advisory Committee of clergy and lay people representing participating faith communities oversees the planning, administration and evaluation of the Program.
-See our 2021 Annual Report.
+See our 2022 Annual Report, available as a pdf file here: OPCTP Annual Report-2022

 Since 1978, the OPCTP has delivered in-town and out-of-town basic and advanced courses, information sessions, coordinators’ events, continuing education events and workshops.
 We began keeping attendance statistics in 1990.
 Since that time, as of Spring 2022, over 5000 people in Ottawa and the surrounding area have taken the Basic Course in Pastoral Care.